microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 ## 3. Install Microcks with default options

 We're now going to install Microcks with basic options.
-We'll do that using the Helm Chart so you'll also need the [`helm`](https://helm.sh) binary.
+We'll do that using the Helm Chart, so you'll also need the [`helm`](https://helm.sh) binary.
 You can use `brew install helm` on Mac for that.

 Then, we'll need to prepare the `/etc/hosts` file to access Microcks using an Ingress.
-Add the line containing `microcks.m.minikube.local` address.
-You need to declare 2 host names for both Microcks and Keycloak.
+Add the line containing the `microcks.m.minikube.local` address.
+You need to declare 2 hostnames for both Microcks and Keycloak.

 ```sh
 cat /etc/hosts